Here are the readings for the Fifth Sunday of Easter , April 28, 2013:

 John's vision in the Book of Revelation of a 'new heaven and a new earth' expresses that deep longing we share for all to be made right.
 The comforting promise of this vision is this:

 God is not disinterested in our pain, locked away in a golden box, accessible only with special words from worthy people.
 God lives with us, not only wiping the tears from our eyes, but sighing and crying along with us.
 Such an audacious assertion?!
 Not that 'out there', at all: through the gift of Holy Spirit, whose coming we will soon celebrate at Pentecost, God does indeed live with us, within us, empowering us to continue Jesus' mission of reconciliation, healing, forgiveness and love.
 God is with us in the rescue workers, the mourners, the runners raising money to help the victims, the health care workers, and the friend we turn to for consolation.
-John's Gospel this Sunday concludes:
+John's Gospel this Sunday concludes:“Behold, God’s dwelling is with the human race.
+He will dwell with them and they will be his people and God himself will always be with them as their God.
+He will wipe every tear from their eyes, and there shall be no more death or mourning, wailing or pain, for the old order has passed away.”

 As I have loved you, so you also should love one another.